Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Conclusion and Future Work

-In this paper, a novel VEC architecture was presented for cooperative sensing and heterogeneous information fusion in VCPS.
-On this basis, a new metric AoV was designed to evaluate the quality of the logical view constructed at the edge of the VCPS in terms of timeliness, completeness, and consistency.
-Then, the VCPS quality was modeled and the problem was formulated to maximize the VCPS quality.
-Further, a multi-agent deep reinforcement learning solution was proposed, in which vehicles act as independent agents with action space of determining the sensing frequencies and uploading priorities.
-Vehicles selected actions based on their local observations of the system state, which consists of the vehicle sensed information, edge cached information, and view requirements.
-Edge nodes allocated the V2I bandwidth based on predicted vehicle trajectories and their view requirements.
-The VCPS quality was adopted as the system reward, which was further divided into the difference reward via the DR-based credit assignment to reflect individual contributions of vehicles.
-Finally, we built the simulation model with realistic vehicle trajectories extracted from different times or spaces, and a comprehensive performance evaluation demonstrated the significance of the metric AoV and the superiority of the proposed solution.
+In this paper, a new metric AoV was designed to evaluate the quality of the logical view constructed at the edge in terms of timeliness, completeness, and consistency of heterogeneous information in VCPS.
+On this basis, the problem was formulated to maximize the VCPS quality.
+Further, a tailored solution based on multi-agent DRL was proposed, in which vehicles act as independent agents to determine the sensing frequencies and uploading priorities.
+Edge nodes allocated the V2I bandwidth based on VBA scheme by considering vehicle trajectories and view requirements.
+The DR-based credit assignment scheme was adopted to divide the system reward based on the difference between the system reward and achieved reward without the action of vehicle, which are utilized to evaluate the individual contributions of vehicles.
+Finally, a comprehensive performance evaluation was conducted to demonstrate the significance of the newly designed metric AoV and the superiority of the proposed solution.
+In particular, the proposed solution outperforms RA, C-DDPG, MAC, and MAC-VBA by around 61.8\%, 23.8\%, 22.0\%, and 8.0\%, respectively, in terms of maximizing the VCPS quality.
+Meanwhile, compared with C-DDPG, MAC, and MAC-VBA, the proposed solution speeds up the convergence by around 6.8$\times$, 1.4$\times$, and 1.3$\times$, respectively.

+As an early stage of exploring cooperative sensing and information fusion in VCPS, this work focused on the AoV modeling and evaluation within the coverage of a single edge node.
+In our future work, the cooperation among the edge nodes will be further investigated to extend the supported ITS applications as well as enhance overall system performance.
+Also, the transmission power control and allocation will be further investigated when considering the overall power consumption and spatial reusability of V2V communication.

 \begin{IEEEbiography}[{ }]{Xincao Xu} received the B.S. degree in network engineering from the North University of China, Taiyuan, China, in 2017.
 He is currently pursuing the Ph.D. degree in computer science at Chongqing University, Chongqing, China.
 His research interests include vehicular networks, edge computing, and deep reinforcement learning. \end{IEEEbiography}